 A dedicated and diverse group of leaders care for and empower the success of our initiatives and projects worldwide.

 Lisa brings over 30 years of management and business experience to ImpactAVillage.
 Previously, Lisa worked 28 years as Vice President of Sales and Marketing at Galil Motion Control.
-As the founder of Lisa’s Hearth, she regularly gathers community in her home to experience various teachers, healers and the arts.
 On behalf of ImpactAVillage, she makes connections with cultural ambassadors who can work within their community to manage projects that improve healthcare and education.
 Lisa received a Masters Degree in Mechanical Engineering from the University of California, Berkeley in 1981 and is the mother of two grown children.

 Dr. Desmarais graduated from Life West Chiropractic College in San Leandro in 1990.
 Her husband, Ron Desmarais is also a chiropractor and they opened their own practice in South San Francisco, CA, in 1994.
 They have two children, Sophia and Luke.
 Charisse was first interested in the plight of the Lost Boys of Sudan through her friend Jennifer Martin who has helped several Lost Boys, including Deng Jongkuch.